raphaelouthier/raphaelouthier.github.io/content/art/sos_1_bootloader/index.md

 ### CPUs

-The RPI2040 features two cortex M0+ CPUs, able to execute the thumb ISA.
+The RPI2040 features two cortex M0+ CPUs, able to execute both thumb-1 and thumb-2 (truncated) ISA..

+Thumb 1 instructions are 16 bits wide and that's perfect for us since it'll make a very dense binary.

+Thumb 2 instructions are 32 bits wide and we'll try to avoid using them.

+When we jump to an arbitrary location with bx <addr>, if the target is a thumb instruction, we must tell the CPU that it is so by adding one to the target address.

 ### Memory